DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-lanzjacob/README.md

 * We were also introduced to the concepts of Trees.
 * A tree is an undirected graph which has vertices connected to each other representing a hierarchical structure.
 * A rooted tree is a tree wherein the root vertix is specified.
 All the edges are directed away from this vertix.
-* An m-ary tree, on the other hand, is a tree whose internal vertices have no more thn m children.
+* An m-ary tree, on the other hand, is a tree whose internal vertices have no more than m children.
 * An ordered rooted tree is a tree that contains children that are ordered.
-The order is the value of the child on the left side is less than the parent's value while the right side is greater.
+The order must be the value of the child on the left side is less than the parent's value while the right side is greater than the parent's value.

 ####Automata Theory
 * It was our last day for DISMATH :( and we discussed about Grammar and Language and the Automata Theory.